Is Janagana Registration Really Necessary? What Happens If You Skip It?

 2027

-When the full population census results will be finalized
+When full census results will be finalized and published

-New townships, urban slums, tribal habitations, and migrant workers' families that formed after 2011 have had no official recognition.
-Schools in overcrowded areas didn't get enough teachers.
+New townships, urban slums, tribal habitations, and migrant workers' families formed after 2011 have had no official recognition.
+Schools didn't get enough teachers.
 Health centres didn't get enough medicine.
 Roads and water supply were planned for 2011 population sizes.
-The 2026 census is the first opportunity in 15 years to correct this.
+The 2026 census is the first opportunity in 15 years to correct all of this.

 If You Register